NeoPlays/NeoPlays/README.md

 ## 🛠️ Background

-Before diving deep into Ethereum and distributed systems, I studied **Elektronik und Technische Informatik** at **HTL Hollabrunn**, where I built a strong foundation in **embedded systems development** and low-level programming.
+Before diving deep into Ethereum and distributed systems, I studied **Electronics and Technical Computer Sciences / Informatics** at **HTL Hollabrunn**, where I built a strong foundation in **embedded systems development** and low-level programming.
 From blinking LEDs to Ethereum nodes — what a journey it's been, and there's so much more ahead.

 ## 🎲 Some Random Facts